 Applying ColorBond LVP is a simple process:

 - Spray a light mist coat 12” from the leather surface.

 - After two minutes dry time, apply a second light coat.

 - Additional light coats can be applied as needed.
 Remember to give the paint two minutes to dry between coats.

 - Note, ColorBond is a heavily pigmented paint, and a thin paint film thickness provides excellent coverage.
 So, heavy coating of the leather isn’t needed.

 - After the final coat is applied give the paint ten minutes to fully dry and bond to the leather.

 Buying a new leather couch or reupholstering your old couch can be expensive.
-However, you can easily and economically change the color of your leather couch with ColorBond LVP.
+However, you can easily and economically change the color of a couch with ColorBond LVP.